-Cost of Public Cloud revenues decreased, and Public Cloud gross margins increased by four percentage points, in the first quarter of fiscal 2025 compared to the corresponding period of fiscal 2024, due to cost optimization that included a decrease in fixed assets depreciation.
+Cost of Public Cloud revenues decreased in each the second quarter and first six months of fiscal 2025.
+Public Cloud gross margins increased by eight percentage points and six percentage points, respectively, in the second quarter and first six months of fiscal 2025 compared to the corresponding periods of fiscal 2024.
+The decrease in cost of Public Cloud revenues and improved gross margins was due to cost optimization that included a decrease in fixed assets depreciation, and the mix of offerings provided.